 These were tough laws weren't they?
 Some Jewish sources were still charging Jesus with this crime even into the second century.

-The "Feast of Booths" lasted around 8 days, so Jesus probably waited three or four days before going, and He began to teach.
+The "Feast of Booths" lasted around 8 days, so Jesus probably waited three or four days before going, and when He arrived He began to teach.